-In the event of emergency during or outside regular office hours, a Command Centre will be set up in the Reception Area.
-The Executive Director or Designate will be in charge of the Command Centre.
-The Environmental Nurse will report to this area to await the arrival of Emergency Support Services (such as Fire Department, Police, etc.)
+In the event of emergency, a Command Centre will be set up as determined by management.
+The Executive Director/Director of Resident Care/Assistant Director of Resident Care will be in charge of the Command Centre.
+The Environmental Nurse will report to the Control Panel room to await the arrival of Emergency Support Services (such as Fire Department, Police, etc.)